-ii.If sea states 5 or 6 (waves 8 feet or greater) would be encountered during the planned flight BSEE personnel, in coordination with the pilot, should consider altering the route or
+ii.If sea states 5 or 6 (waves 8 feet or greater) would be encountered during the planned flight BSEE personnel, in coordination with the pilot, should consider altering the route or accordance with the policy in Section 3.

 101 Helicopter Underwater Egress Training (HUET) - Academic and practical (in water) training to teach helicopter crew and passengers how to escape and survive after a helicopter ditching offshore.
 BSEE requires the OPITO T-HUET or cold water HUET initially and every 4 years for BSEE routine and BSEE non-routine offshore travelers.